 - Fetal Heart tones (May not be heard by Doppler until 10 to 12 weeks gestation).

-At about 10 weeks gestation, you return to meet a doctor, have your lab results reviewed, have a physical exam and pelvic ultrasound to confirm your due date.
+At about 10 weeks gestation, you return to have your lab results reviewed, have a physical exam and pelvic ultrasound to confirm your due date.